bnclabs/gofast/docs/gettingstarted.md

 * When a call to transport.Stream() succeeds, a new stream object is returned.
 * As part of RequestCallback argument.

-Once the request is initiated, all communication with the remote must happen on the stream object - `Response()`, `Stream()`, `Close()`.
-Again, once the request is initiated, either node can send messages to the remote.
+Once the request is initiated, all communication with remote must happen on the stream object, via its `Response()`, `Stream()`, `Close()` methods.
+Again, once the request is initiated, either node can send messages to remote.

-Note that POST requests doesn't involve streams.
+Note that POST requests don't involve streams.

 **StreamCallback**

-Note that only new requests (be it POST or REQUEST-RESPONSE or STREAM-REQUEST) are received via RequestCallback.
-After the request is initiated, to send messages to remote, stream-object is used.
-And incoming messages are dispatched, for the same request, via stream-callback.
+Similar to sending messages via stream-objects, incoming messages are dispatched via stream-callback.

 * Node which initiates a stream-request, via `transport.Stream()`, should supply the StreamCallback as argument.
 * Node which is receiving the new request should supply the StreamCallback as part of the request-handler's return value.
+* Similar to RequestCallback, StreamCallback should not block and must be as light-weight as possible.
+In other-words, it should quickly return back to the caller, or else it will impact the latency and eventually throughput.

 **DefaultSettings**